tahsina-azam/project-UNILIB/description.md

 ## Project Name: Unilib

-#### The main aim of Unilib is to make easy sharing of books, notes, research papers, or any other sources for enthusiastic minds.
+#### The main aim of Unilib is to make easy sharing of books, notes, research papers, or any other resources for enthusiastic minds.
 Students and teachers can discuss anything in a single space- Unilib.
+Our main goal was to bring all the study essentials in one place.

 ---